doranapp/graphql-no-introspection/README.md

 import { createHandler } from 'graphql-http/lib/use/express';
 import { graphqlSchema } from './schema';

-import { disableIntrospectionRule } from 'graphql-no-introspection';
+import { disableIntrospectionRule } from '@doranapp/graphql-no-introspection';

 const app = express();
 app.use(